kenzonagari/SEIF10-Project3/README.md

 4. Delete appointment list

 ## Flowchart
-Our initial plan of the website:
+Our initial plan of the website.
+After deciding on the CRUD actions user and admin can perform, we decided on 4 main database models:
 <img src="https://i.imgur.com/AFup0AZ.png" width="900">

 ## Wireframe